nazarhovar/SoundFork/README.md

 # SoundFork

-A collaborative music production platform — like GitHub for music producers.
+A collaborative music production platform.
 Create projects, upload tracks, manage versions, fork other people's projects, and submit merge requests to combine your work.

 Built with **Spring Boot 3.5**
 ## Screenshots